Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: Theory of Stateful Streams: Normal Forms of Stream Pipelines

 \begin{definition}[Weak Stream Equivalence] Two streams $s_1$ and $s_2$ are weakly equivalent, written $s_1 \approx s_2$, just in case $\O NoSkip/ s_1 \cong \O NoSkip/ s_2$, where \O NoSkip/ is coinductively defined as

-Recall, that if a stream is not effectively ended, it will eventually, produce a value. \end{definition}
+Recall, that if a stream is not effectively ended, it will eventually produce a value. \O NoSkip/ is hence well-defined. \end{definition}

 In other words, two streams are weakly equivalent when they cannot be distinguished by the observation of the current item.
 Skipping is not observable.
 It is immediate from the definition that two effectively ended streams are weakly equivalent; conversely, if two streams are weakly equivalent and one is effectively ended, so is the other.
 Clearly strong equivalence implies weak one.
+Since \O NoSkip/ is idempotent, $s \approx \O NoSkip/ s$ for any stream $s$.

 \begin{proposition} Weak stream equivalence is congruence. \end{proposition} In the proof, the only interesting case is $s_1\approx s_2$ implying $s_1\triangleright \O guard/ g \approx s_2\triangleright \O guard/ g$.
 By side-condition \ref{d:side-cond}(i), in order for a guard to have any effect, the stream has to be effectively ended.
 On the other hand, if $s$ is effectively ended then so is $s\triangleright \O guard/ g$ for any $g$, and effectively ended streams are weakly equivalent.